Language: EN

 myText = "hello"

-In the vast majority of untyped languages it is even possible to change the variable type once created.
+In the vast majority of untyped languages, it is even possible to change the type of a variable once created.

 let a = 5; // here 'a' contains the number 5